ZacharyBournand/crave-finder/README.md

      - **Logout**: You can log out.
      - **Delete Account**: You can delete your account.

-3. If you Search for a Restaurant or Food Item in your chosen City, you can Click on a Restaurant that appeared in your search result
+3. If you Search for a Restaurant or Dish in your chosen City, you can Click on a Restaurant that appeared in your search result
      - Now, you can Add a restaurant's Dish to the Database
      - You can also Remove a restaurant's Dish from the Database
      - You can Create a Dish Rating that gets stored in the Database